Development of Red Dead Redemption: History and overview

-After the May 2004 release of Red Dead Revolver, publisher Rockstar Games wanted to create its own Western video game from scratch, as it felt Revolver "didn't fundamentally play like a Rockstar game"; it had acquired Revolver from Capcom in 2003 after years of development—partly because it wanted the rights to the franchise for its own Western game—and Rockstar San Diego completed development within nine months.
-The studio's work on Red Dead Revolver, as well as the 2006 game Bully, helped the development team understand the important elements of open world games and that it was possible to blend different genres with the core gameplay of its flagship series Grand Theft Auto.
+Publisher Rockstar Games acquired the Western-themed video game Red Dead Revolver from Capcom in 2003 after years of development—partly because it wanted the rights to the franchise for its own Western game—and Rockstar San Diego completed development within nine months.
+After its May 2004 release, Rockstar wanted to create its own Western game from scratch as it felt Revolver "didn't fundamentally play like a Rockstar game".
+The studio's work on Revolver and Bully (2006) helped the development team understand the important elements of open world games and blending different genres with the core gameplay of its flagship series Grand Theft Auto.
 However, the team understood it would require the seventh generation of video game consoles—namely the PlayStation 3 and Xbox 360—to achieve their ideal vision.
-Preliminary work on Red Dead Redemption began by 2005, with a small team at Rockstar San Diego working on the first teaser shown during Sony's conference at the Electronic Entertainment Expo in May as an early technology demonstration for the PlayStation 3.
-Full development commenced in 2006, following the formation of a core development team led by lead designer and co-writer Christian Cantamessa, technical director Ted Carson, and art directors Josh Bass and Daren Bader; Cantamessa had worked with Rockstar on Grand Theft Auto: San Andreas (2004), while Carson, Bass, and Bader had previously worked on Revolver.
+Preliminary work on Red Dead Redemption began by 2005, with a small team at Rockstar San Diego working on the first teaser shown during Sony's E3 conference in May as an early technology demonstration for the PlayStation 3.
+Full development commenced in 2006, following the formation of a core development team led by lead designer and co-writer Christian Cantamessa, technical director Ted Carson, and art directors Josh Bass and Daren Bader; Cantamessa had worked with Rockstar on Grand Theft Auto: San Andreas (2004), while Carson, Bass, and Bader had worked on Revolver.

-Rockstar San Diego's core 180-person team co-opted studios around the world owned by Rockstar Games to facilitate the game's five-year development between a full team of over 1,000.
+Rockstar San Diego's core 180-person team co-opted studios around the world owned by Rockstar Games to facilitate the five-year development between a full team of over 1,000.
 Rockstar Leeds and Rockstar North assisted with development; Rockstar co-founder and vice president for creativity Dan Houser felt the studio collaboration had become successful by 2009.
 Some staffers from Rockstar Leeds, including studio head Gordon Hall, spent one year in the United States to work on the game on-site.
-Rockstar New England was contracted to assist with development, an experience several former employees later lamented due to "endless" crunch, as well as the fact it contributed to the indefinite hold put on the development of a sequel to Bully.
-According to environment artist Matt Kazan, Rockstar Toronto worked on the game in 2008, upgrading the visual assets for seventh generation consoles from those intended for sixth generation consoles, PlayStation 2 and Xbox, for which Kazan claimed the game was originally planned.
+Rockstar New England was contracted to assist with development, an experience several former employees later lamented due to "endless" crunch and the fact it contributed to the indefinite hold put on the development of a sequel to Bully.
+According to environment artist Matt Kazan, Rockstar Toronto worked on the game in 2008, upgrading visual assets for seventh generation consoles from those intended for sixth generation consoles, PlayStation 2 and Xbox, for which Kazan claimed the game was originally planned.
 Analyst estimations place the game's development budget between US$80 million and US$100 million, making it one of the most expensive video games to develop.